s-cavalier/bobbyRSAEncryption/README.md

  3. It will return the **data.json** file back to the home directory for distribution encrypted with the given PK in the **encrypt** folder.
  4. Once encrypted, move **data.json**, into the decrypt folder and, if the SK matches, will return the decrypted message.

+### Footnote
- [^1] Important to note I don't know exactly how RSA is professionally and/or conventionally formatted, however the keys generated are equally as strong and usable as it uses the same arithmetic.
+ - Important to note I don't know exactly how RSA is professionally and/or conventionally formatted, however the keys generated are equally as strong and usable as it uses the same arithmetic.
- [^2] I did not completely reinvent the algorithims, rather I knew the math on paper and implented in code as made sense to me.
+ - I did not completely reinvent the algorithims, rather I knew the math on paper and implented in code as made sense to me.